soohoo05/GottaHackEmAll-Back/README.md

 front end link :https://github.com/soohoo05/GottaCatchEmAll-Front

+A website that hosts a list of hackathons in the United States as well as users and the hackathons they have saved.

 Config email for submitting hackathons: config folder>environments>development.rb
 On line 64 and 65, insert email and password.